forta-network/docs/docs/best-practices.md

 ## Obfuscate sensitive information

-Be sure not to obfuscate sensitive information, such as API keys, in your code.
+Be sure to obfuscate sensitive information, such as API keys, in your code.
 Agent images are stored in a public repository where anyone can access and inspect the code.
 See the pattern for [hiding sensitive data](sensitive-data.md).

 ## Beware of case-sensitivity